Rafael-Santamaria-Ortega/Rafael-Santamaria-Ortega.github.io/incident_handler_journal.md

 ## Incident Handler's Journal | Linux Bash Shell, Wireshark, tcpdump, Suricata, Splunk, Chronicle, Ticketing Systems, VirusTotal, Social Engineering

-In this activity, I reviewed the details of various security incidents and documented them using an 'incident handler's journal'.
-This excercise from the Google Cybersecurity Professional Certificate gave me hands-on experience documenting incident response with various tools such as IDS or packet sniffers, something essential for any cybersecurity position.
+In this excercise from the Google Cybersecurity Professional Certificate, I document the details of various security incidents and how I handled them using technical tools in hands-on labs.
+This excercise also gave me hands-on experience with various tools such as suricata, tcpdump, Wireshark, ticketing systems, Splunk, Chronicle, and the Linux Bash Shell; which are all essential proficiencies for any cybersecurity position.

 The criteria given to document is the following:

 "
 * The journal entry date and number